apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rql/rule-query/db-discovery/show-db-discovery-rule.en.md

 +++
-title = "SHOW DB_DISCOVERY RULES"
+title = "SHOW DB_DISCOVERY RULE"
 weight = 2
 +++

 ### Description

-The `SHOW DB_DISCOVERY RULES` syntax is used to query specified database discovery rules for specified database.
+The `SHOW DB_DISCOVERY RULE` syntax is used to query specified database discovery rules for specified database.

 ### Syntax